December 2011 Christchurch earthquakes: Background

 A magnitude 7.1 M_{w} earthquake, known as the Darfield earthquake, occurred on 4 September 2010, and had, at the time, the biggest ground shaking ever to be recorded in New Zealand, at 1.26 g (1.26 times the acceleration of gravity).
 The Darfield quake occurred along the Greendale Fault, and had thousands of shallow aftershocks over the coming months.
 Most occurred along the fault's surface trace, but there was also a zone of aftershocks extending northwards from the middle of the fault trace, as well as beyond the western and eastern (towards Christchurch) sides.
 Most aftershocks were under magnitude 3 and did not cause significant damage, however a few did, including the 2010 Boxing Day earthquake quake and the 22 February 2011 earthquake.
 The February earthquake was the most destructive of them all, causing 185 deaths and tens of billion dollars in damage.
 A earthquake in June 2011 followed and caused further damage.

 Earthquakes

-The earthuakes occurred on 23 December, offshore, east of Christchurch, on faults under Pegasus Bay.
+The earthquakes occurred on 23 December, offshore, east of Christchurch, on faults under Pegasus Bay.